tudat-team/tudat-space/docs/source/_src_first_steps/tudat_py.rst

 application then please make a feature request at the respective package at https://github.com/tudat-team or show support for an existing request.

+If you want more details on how to use Anaconda, please refer to our detailed guide (:ref:`getting_started_with_conda`) and references therein.